NanashiTheNameless/PrintTolCalc/README.md

 Testing in this way is not an end-all be-all solution, It does have issues and is not a perfect representation of printer performance.

+I realize this code "may be"(read: "is") bad but I don't care it's a sideproject for fun anyways, Don't take it too seriously!

+## License

+This is licensed under "OQL-1.2" found at [LICENSE.md](<https://github.com/NanashiTheNameless/PrintTolCalc/blob/main/LICENSE.md>).
+Please ensure you are compliant with the license before using this project!

+(Thank you [Avaris/Andrea Vos](<https://avris.it/>) for making an amazing license for all to use)

 ## Installation

 Get the Latest